 Arrest by Pasco Sheriff’s Office

 In early 2015, the Pasco Sheriff’s Office (PSO) adopted a full-scale body camera program.
 Every Deputy Sheriff on patrol in Pasco County wears a body worn camera.
-Unfortunately, the deputies have become very good and turning them on and off when it suits them.
+Unfortunately, the deputies have become very good and turning the video equipment on and off when it suits them.
 Be aware that the officer will often write in the report the following statement:

 “My Body Worn Camera was activated during this incident and captured events during the investigation; however, the camera footage may have been paused / interrupted if taking up a static post and/or during the passing of sensitive, tactical, or confidential information”